-The ex-gf in the dream really is the dreamer’s ex, personal fact #1 that provides personal context for understanding the dream.
+The ex-girlfriend in the dream really is the dreamer’s ex, fact #1 that provides personal context for understanding the dream.
 Fact #2: he’s struggling with the breakup.
 Now we can look at the dream piece by piece.

 - Setting: Attic.
 As an upper area located inside a building it’s great to use metaphorically in a story about what’s happening in a person’s mind and thoughts.

 - Action: Follow.
 Following the ex to the attic is a way of saying the dream is showing where his recent thoughts are leading him.

 - Symbol: Pitch black room.
 Here’s where the metaphorical use of “dark” meaning “find your way in the dark” comes into play.
 The dreamer feels lost after the breakup.

 - Character: Dreamer’s ex-girlfriend.
 Her presence in the story suggests that the dream somehow relates to her.